Key takeaways

 Days zero to thirty

-- Inventory data locations, map where books, tax records, payroll details, and bank files live.
+- Inventory data locations.
+Map where books, tax records, payroll details, and bank files live.
+Include subledger data and API connected endpoints.

 Days thirty to sixty